First Aid & Medication In School

 If a child receives a serious injury we will contact you.
 Should we be unable to contact you we will act as a reasonable parent would act and contact the doctor or in an emergency take the child to the Accident and Emergency Department at the hospital.
 It may be necessary in some cases to call for an ambulance to take the child to hospital.
 Clearly it is helpful therefore if we have up to date contact details as well as any information about any health issues or known allergies.

 In children’s Reception year they will be given a health screening by the school health team.
-From time to time throughout their school careers children will have eyesight and other checks such as weight and height measurements.
+From time to time throughout their school careers children will have weight and height measurements.
 Parents will always receive notification of any screening in advance.